-How then does one answer the question ‘how accurate is the estimate of -1,956?’
+How then does one explain how accurate the estimate of -1,956 is?
 To answer that, one turns to the ‘standard error’, as reported in Table 2 (which gave a value of 255).

 The standard error is a measure of the accuracy of the estimate.
 As a rule of thumb, the likely range of estimation error can be taken for many purposes to be approximately two standard errors.
 So the figure of -1,956 can be interpreted as being the middle of a range whose lower bound is -1,956 – 2 × 255 = -2,466 and whose upper bound is -1,956 + 2 × 255 = -1,446.
-The statistician may say that their best ‘point estimate’ of the impact of the alleged breach is a reduction in monthly sales of 1,956 units, and they are confident, statistically speaking, that the reduction falls within a range of between 1,446 and 2,466.
+The statistician may say that the best ‘point estimate’ of the effects of the alleged breach is a reduction in monthly sales of 1,956 units, and is confident, statistically, that the reduction falls within a range of between 1,446 and 2,466.

 That range will give rise to a corresponding range of damage estimates.
 It is sometimes argued that a very wide range should call into question whether the estimate provides sufficient legal certainty to be a basis for awarding damages.
 That is essentially a legal question.
 I would observe, however, that the estimate produced by regression analysis (i.e., the ‘point estimate’, in this case the figure of -1,956) is in various senses (discussed very briefly in footnote 4) the best available estimate of the effect of the alleged breach.

-It is also worth noting in this example that the range of error (the 95 per cent confidence interval) for the above estimate does not contain zero – in other words, the statistician is confident that the true impact of the alleged breach was not zero.
+In this example, the range of error (the 95 per cent confidence interval) for the above estimate does not contain zero – in other words, the statistician is confident that the true impact of the alleged breach was not zero.
 That is the meaning of the commonly heard phrase ‘statistically significant’.
 Regression analysis estimates coefficients, whose true values are unknown.
 An estimate is ‘statistically significant’ if the regression analysis indicates that the estimate is sufficiently far from being zero for it to be unlikely that the true value of the coefficient is zero.
 The finding implies that the variable in question has a genuine impact on the dependent variable, and that the relationship is not just random ‘noise’.